openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

-The default behavior for content-specific discussion topics is that they are divided by cohort when you first :ref:`add them<Create ContentSpecific Discussion Topics>` in your courseware.
+The default behavior for content-specific discussion topics is that they are divided by cohort when you first :ref:`add them<Create ContentSpecific Discussion Topics>` in your course.
 If you want all content-specific discussion topics in your course to be divided by cohort, you do not need to take any action.